-Forward is a new type of medical service, designed to be a supplemental offering to your standard insurance.
-Even though it is not insurance covered you can pay for it out of an Flexible Spending Account (FSA).
+Forward is a new type of medical service, designed to be a supplemental medical care offering to your standard insurance.
+With an always on app that connects you to doctors virtually, coupled with care centers for in person appointments and lab draws.
+Even though it is not insurance covered you can pay for the monthly subscription out of a Flexible Spending Account (FSA) or Health Savings Account (HSA).

 At any given time you can get direct doctor feedback in minutes.
 Reviewing my chat log with the doctor and looking at my calendar, it is clear that having Forward led to way more interactions with my doctor this year than any other.